rakeshrau/OpenSource-LLM-Chatbot-Blenderbot-from-Facebook/README.md

 # OpenSource-LLM-Chatbot-Blenderbot-from-Facebook
 OpenSource LLM Chatbot:Blenderbot from Facebook
-This use .env file with environment variable as HUGGING_FACE_API_KEY
+This code use .env file with environment variable as HUGGING_FACE_API_KEY